One Black Girl’s Story of Being Adopted into a White Family. . . that aren’t Celebrities.

 “Rollins ponders the love, comic misunderstandings and traumatic aspects of her experience, as well as the crazy-making aspects in the current fad of transracial adoption!” - Rated a “Don’t Miss” in 96 Hours – San Francisco Chronicle.

 “…powerful…transforming us as we watch, laughing hard, while thinking hard about the deliberate subtext in her writing.
-Highly Recommended” -– Heidi Durrow author of the acclaimed novel, “The Girl who fell from the Sky” and Fanshen Cox, both of Mixed Chicks Chat and Mixed Roots Film and Literary Festival.
+Highly Recommended” -– Heidi Durrow author of the acclaimed novel, “The Girl who fell from the Sky” and Fanshen Cox, both of the former Mixed Chicks Chat and Mixed Roots Film and Literary Festival.

 “…hysterically sarcastic and sharply revealing… See this play because you will gain something: you will be affirmed and if you are an adoptee; you will be lovingly challenged if you are an adoptive parent; you will think more deeply about adoption practices if you are a professional.
 But for everyone else, inside and out of the adoption community, see it because you will be moved, you will laugh hysterically, you were find yourself shaking your head with the visceral depth Rollins explores, and you will leave the theater with the fullness of having been richly and profoundly entertained.”
 Micky Duxbury, author of